motherjones/newsquiz/README.md

 **right 0-9** defaults to **right**, and **wrong 0-9** defaults to **wrong** value.
 Both **right** and **wrong** will default to **answer**, and **answer** will default to **question**.

-While this makes writing the quiz significantly less tedious, this does mean that you should bear the following in mind: Do Not Mix Different Types of Image Values for a single question.
-If you do you will find yourself in the ugly position of having multiple images on your answer display.
+While this makes writing the quiz significantly less tedious, this does mean that you should bear the following in mind:

+**Do Not Mix Different Types of Image Values for a Single Question.**

+If you do you will find yourself in the ugly position of having multiple images all over your answer.
 Yuck.

 ## Writing your quiz in JSON